gostevedore/gostevedore.github.io/content/en/docs/reference-guide/builder/_index.md

 ### Variables-mapping reference
 Stevedore always sends a set of parameters to the driver when building a Docker image.
 These parameters are organized in a key-value data structure called `variables_mapping`.
 Importantly, these parameters are sent to the driver by Stevedore regardless of whether they have been explicitly specified in the [image]({{<ref "/docs/reference-guide/image/">}}) definition or as a CLI flag.

-When Stevedore sets a parameter, it looks for the corresponding argument-name in the `variables_mapping` block within the builder's definition.
-Users can override the default value of the argument-name by setting a new value for the argument in the `variables_mapping` block.
+When Stevedore sets a driver parameter based on the `variables_mapping`, it searches for the corresponding _argument-name_ in the `variables_mapping` block of the builder's definition.
+Users can override the default name of the argument by providing a new name for that argument in the same `variables_mapping` block.

 It's important to understand the concepts within the variables-mapping context, such as the _key name_, _argument name_, and _argument value_:

-- **key name**: This is used internally by Stevedore to identify the name of the argument to use during the image building process.
+- **key name**: This is used internally by Stevedore to identify an argument to create during the image's building process.
 - **argument name**: This is the name of the argument that the driver receives to create a Docker image.
-Users can override it in the [builder]({{<ref "/docs/getting-started/concepts/#builder">}}) definition
+Users can override it in the [builder]({{<ref "/docs/getting-started/concepts/#builder">}}) definition.
 - **argument value**: This is the value of the argument that the driver receives to create a Docker image.
-It can be specified in the [image]({{<ref "/docs/reference-guide/image/">}}) definition or CLI flags.
+It can be specified in the [image]({{<ref "/docs/reference-guide/image/">}}) definition, CLI flags or by Stevedore itself.
+For more information on how Stevedore sets the argument value using `variables-mapping`, please refer to [variables-mapping for Ansible playbook driver]({{<ref "/docs/reference-guide/builder/ansible-playbook/#variables-mapping-reference">}}) or [variables-mapping for Docker driver]({{<ref "/docs/reference-guide/builder/docker/#variables-mapping-reference">}}).

-Each drivers receives a distinct set of parameters comming from variables-mapping.
-Refer to the following links to know more about variables that each driver receives:
+Each driver receives a distinct set of parameters coming from variables-mapping.
+Refer to the following links to know more about the variables that each driver receives:
 - [**Variables-mapping for Ansible playbook driver**]({{<ref "/docs/reference-guide/builder/ansible-playbook/#variables-mapping-reference">}})
 - [**Variables-mapping for Docker driver**]({{<ref "/docs/reference-guide/builder/docker/#variables-mapping-reference">}})